10 tips and tricks for the LG G7 ThinQ

 Ditch the notch

 It's 2018, and notches are all the rage.
-After Apple announced the iPhone X ($799.99 at Cricket Wireless), Android makers have adopted the new look to make room for larger displays in smaller phones.
+After Apple announced the iPhone X (£1,149.00 at Apple), Android makers have adopted the new look to make room for larger displays in smaller phones.
 With the G7, LG is giving users the option to hide the display notch altogether, or fully embrace it by highlighting it with colors.

 Open Settings > Display > New Second Screen and tailor the notch, or the second screen as LG calls it, to your liking.